fabioprev/MRI-Classifier/README.md

 use the software, but a specific guide for each software package can be found in the README.md file contained in the root directory of the software package.

 <b>1.
-Data set organization.</b> We first need to organize the images we want to use based
-   on the patient's categories (i.e., AD, CN, LMCI, MCI).
+Data set organization.</b>

+   We first need to organize the images we want to use according to the patient's categories (i.e., AD, CN, LMCI, MCI).
 For the ADNI and OASIS data sets, we provide the DatasetOrganizer tool to do this task automatically.
 You have to type the following command in a terminal:

         - cd <DatasetOrganizer-root>/bin
         - ./DatasetOrganizer -d <directory-root>

+   In the case you have your own image data set, then you have to create a directory tree like the following one:

+        - <MyOwnDataSet>
+          - <Class_1>
+            - MRI_Patient_0001
+            - MRI_Patient_0002
+            - MRI_Patient_0003
+            - ...
+            - MRI_Patient_N
+          - <Class_2>
+            - MRI_Patient_0001
+            - MRI_Patient_0002
+            - MRI_Patient_0003
+            - ...
+            - MRI_Patient_M
+          - ...
+          - <Class_J>
+            - MRI_Patient_0001
+            - MRI_Patient_0002
+            - MRI_Patient_0003
+            - ...
+            - MRI_Patient_W

 2. Afterwards, we have to extract the MRI patient brain scans from the data we organized.
 We therefore use the ImageExtractor software package to do this task.